Can I Use My Kitchen During Cabinet Painting?

 • Grab the dog food or the kids’ cereal, and put it somewhere handy

 • The best part: take advantage of this time to sample some new local restaurants!
-And of course, there’s always Door Dash, GrubHub, or UberEats when you want something quick.
+And almost every place delivers now.

 Feel free to call us if you have any questions about your specific kitchen situation.
+Or at your estimate consultation, don’t forget to ask your estimator, “Can I use my kitchen during cabinet painting?” and they’ll be able to tell you exactly what to expect.
 We’ve streamlined our kitchen cabinet painting process so that it’s as quick and painless for you as possible, while still delivering a gorgeous, like-new factory finish to your cabinets.
 Just check out some of our kitchen before-and-after photos to see what we’re talking about.
-Please be patient during the transformation – the results are worth it!
+Using a kitchen during a remodel or painting project is never fun, but the results are worth it!

 Recent Posts: